Transcendental function: Examples

+For the first function $f_1(x)$, the exponent $\pi$ can be replaced by any other irrational number, and the function will remain transcendental.
+For the second and third functions $f_2(x)$ and $f_3(x)$, the base $e$ can be replaced by any other positive real number base not equaling 1, and the functions will remain transcendental.
+Functions 4-8 denote the hyperbolic trigonometric functions, while functions 9-13 denote the circular trigonometric functions.
+The fourteenth function $f_{14}(x)$ denotes the analytic extension of the factorial function via the gamma function, and $f_{15}(x)$ is its reciprocal, an entire function.
+Finally, in the last function $f_{16}(x)$, the exponent $x$ can be replaced by $kx$ for any nonzero real $k$, and the function will remain transcendental.

 Algebraic and transcendental functions

 The most familiar transcendental functions are the logarithm, the exponential (with any non-trivial base), the trigonometric, and the hyperbolic functions, and the inverses of all of these.
 Less familiar are the special functions of analysis, such as the gamma, elliptic, and zeta functions, all of which are transcendental.
 The generalized hypergeometric and Bessel functions are transcendental in general, but algebraic for some special parameter values.

+Transcendental functions cannot be defined using only the operations of addition, subtraction, multiplication, division, and $n$th roots (where $n$ is any integer), without using some "limiting process".

 A function that is not transcendental is algebraic.
-Simple examples of algebraic functions are the rational functions and the square root function, but in general, algebraic functions cannot be defined as finite formulas of the elementary functions.
+Simple examples of algebraic functions are the rational functions and the square root function, but in general, algebraic functions cannot be defined as finite formulas of the elementary functions, as shown by the example above with $f(x)^5+f(x)=x$ (see Abel–Ruffini theorem).

-The indefinite integral of many algebraic functions is transcendental.
-For example, the logarithm function arose from the reciprocal function in an effort to find the area of a hyperbolic sector.